vtex-apps/release-notes/docs/2019-week-32-33/platform-performance.md

 ## • Low browser javascript request rate

 With this improvement, the number of javascript requests needed by the browser for loading an IO page in production was decreased.
-The decrease directly impacts the loading time of VTEX IO pages in production, reducing page rendering time.
+The decrease directly impacts the loading time of VTEX IO pages in production, reducing page rendering time and improving end user browsing experience.